 Typical Application Process

-The typical preschool application will be submitted securely online through Google Docs.
+The typical preschool application will be available to be submitted securely online through Google Docs in the Spring of 2019.
 Please review the system requirements below.
 We then invite you to test your computer system by completing the test document.

 Preschool Family Organization